rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 Whenever you use the key to connect to your node, you will need to enter this password first.

 ::: danger WARNING
-**You should not leave this blank**, because otherwise, anyone with the SSH key file will be able to use it!
+**You should not leave this blank** - otherwise, anyone with the SSH key file will be able to use it!
 Pick a good password that you (and only you) will know.

 Also, **don't forget your password** - there is no way to recover this password if you lose it.